c-coh/resnet-pipeline-opt/README.md

 ```

 ### Running the Pytorch Lightning Code

+This actually requires the newest version of pytorch (so can't be run with the same module list as the MPI code).

 This needs the lightning module, so activate a virtual environment to run.
 ```
 python -m venv venve